© Kristian Skårhøj Andersen

 Climate Engagement

-Besides communicating about our projects through reports or social media, we facilitate travels for young people with our “GoGlobal” program so that they can see firsthand what is the impact of our projects.
-We also manage over 100 secondhand stores with an annual profit of DKK 30 million that is allocated to support our projects in the Global South.
+Besides communicating about our projects through reports or social media, we manage over 100 secondhand stores and six Wefood stores.
+They have an annual profit of DKK 30 million that is allocated to support our projects helping people in vulnerable situations and people living in poverty.
 We have a high level of engagement and support in Denmark, with more than 20.000 volunteers and supporters, including our Parish collection volunteers.

 Wefood © Folkekirkens Nødhjælp